awinabi/codegolf/minesweeper/README.md

 - ask user to enter the cell position to open as x,y
 - open the cell based on user input
 - game over when the user clicks on a mine
-- o represents open cell, x represents unopened cell, a mine is represented by @
+- 'o' represents open cell, 'x' represents unopened cell, a mine is represented by '@'
-- use colorize gem for text colors
+- use colorize gem for text and background colors
+- run the sample minesweeper.rb file to see the expected display

 Installing colorize
 ----------